dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-sso-with-saml-2.0.md

 ### Finish setup

-After creating the Okta application, follow the instructions in the [dbt Cloud Setup](#dbt-cloud-setup) section to complete the integration.
+After creating the Google application, follow the instructions in the [dbt Cloud Setup](#dbt-cloud-setup) section to complete the integration.

 ## dbt Cloud Setup